Nnrudrapatna35/college-football-fight-songs-project/writeup/writeup.md

 cliché as whether a song contains the word “fight”, the word “victory”, the word “won”, the word “win”, the word “rah”, nonsense syllables, or an opponent name), to form connections between a song’s duration and tempo and its content.
-The predictor variables we are interested in are:
-`bpm` and `sec_duration`.
-We aim to describe the relationship, if any exists, between the two numerical predictor (X) variables and the numerical response (Y) variable, `trope_count`.
+Thus, we aim to describe the relationship, if any exists, between the numerical predictor (X) variables, `bpm` and `sec_duration` and the numerical response (Y) variable, `trope_count`.

 Our second research question is: how do characteristics of the fight songs of college football teams correspond to their respective historical levels of success (rankings)?
 We will utilize the `rank` variable to form connections between the performances of college football teams and their respective fight songs.
-The predictor variables we are interested in
-are: `victory_win_won`, `opponents`, `nonsense`, and `rah`.
-We aim to describe the relationship, if any exists, between these four categorical predictor (X) variables and the numerical response (Y) variable, `rank`.
+We aim to describe the relationship, if any exists, between the categorical predictor (X) variables, `victory_win_won`, `opponents`, `nonsense`, and `rah`, and the numerical response (Y) variable, `rank`.

 Finally, we will compare the characteristics of fight songs in northern and southern athletic conferences in the `Additional Analysis` section.